neliruseva/CAPSTONE-PROJECT/Phase 2/Readme.md

 2.5	 Analysis of Population vs overall Crime

 2.6	Each state crime report.
 There is no fixed format to write a report, you can write a report inside the notebook itself based on what you have analyzed in the above points.

+The data has been collected from Google and data.world